victorzappi/LDSP/README.md

 We are inside our phone!
 It probably says something like root@mako for example.

-We will go to the LDSP scripts from this terminal in the phone and we can check the architecture of the phone, android version that will be useful for the configuration file of the specific phone and the configure build and run of projects:
+We will go to the LDSP scripts from this terminal in the phone and we can check the architecture of the phone as well as the android version.
+This will be useful for the configuration file of the specific phone and the configure build and run of projects:
 ```console
 cd /data/ldsp/scripts
 sh ldsp_architecture.sh
 sh ldsp_androidVersion.sh
 ```

-In this case, LF Nexus 4, the architecture is armv7a (it’s missing an a), has value ‘true’ for supporting neon floating point unit, and the Android version is 5.1.1.
+Some phones do not have their architecture, but it is something we can also search online!
 We can run a script to see the audio devices divided in Playback and Capture devices.
 We want to focus on the ones with an id along the lines of MultiMedia in the Playback devices, as its number will serve us later for our configuration file.
 ```console
 sh ldsp_audioDevices.sh